aws-samples/serverless-stream-processing-at-scale/4_CleanUp/README.md

 However, CloudFormation won't delete any S3 buckets that have data in them, so first you will need to empty the S3 bucket with the sensor data in it.

+You will also need to manually clean up any resources you created outside of the workshop CloudFormation stack.

+1. Go to the **CloudWatch** console under **Rules**, and delete the CloudWatch Event **publish-sensor-data-every-min**.

 1. Go to the **S3** Console.

 1. Click on the checkbox next to the **sensor-data-XXXXXXXX** bucket.